-The Caribbean is world-famous for its white sandy beaches, azure blue water, and swaying palm trees, the ideal holiday picture.
-Puerto Rico completely lives up to those expectations.
+Thinking of the best things to do in Puerto Rico?
+This Caribbean island is world-famous for its white sandy beaches, azure blue water, and swaying palm trees, the ideal holiday picture.
+And Puerto Rico Beaches completely live up to those expectations.

 It has more than a kilometer of horseshoe-shaped coastline and is surrounded by beautiful mountains.
-The sand is white, the water is crystal clear, and there are practically no waves, which makes it perfect for swimming.
+The sand at this beach is white, the water is crystal clear, and there are practically no waves, which makes it perfect for swimming.

-Due to its popularity as one of the most beautiful beaches in Puerto Rico, it is usually crowded.
+Due to its popularity as one of the best beaches in Puerto Rico, it is usually crowded.
 However, all its natural beauty has been respected.
 It offers all the facilities to the tourist, such as bathrooms, lifeguards and kiosks to eat.
 In addition, it is easily accessible.

 Its crystal clear waters and huge palm trees make it a popular spot for people who want to have fun at the beach.
 In addition, the calm waters and low tides make this the perfect beach for swimming and playing in the sand with the children.

-In addition, you have all the facilities within reach so that you feel calm.
-It has several businesses and restaurants where there is the option to choose from a wide variety of drinks and gastronomy, such as seafood, typical foods, fried foods, among others.
+In addition, this beach has all the facilities within reach so that you feel calm.
+There are several businesses and restaurants, and you have an option of choosing from a wide variety of drinks and gastronomy, such as seafood, typical foods, fried foods, among others.

 The beach also has recreational areas in case you want to organize a party or a family activity.
 And if you decide to stay to continue the fun, you have a space to camp with total security because you have guards and lifeguards.